 Email marketing is one of the most effective marketing strategies there is.
 It helps you strengthen relationships with your customers while still being able to reach out and establish a connection with potential customers.
 The best part is that for every $1 you invest in email marketing, you can expect an average return of $42, which is an astounding 4,200% ROI.

 However, to see such results, you must attract attention before you tell your story.
 So, how do you know if your campaigns are making an impact?
-Here are the top email metrics to help you gauge your email marketing success:
+Here are the top email metrics to help with your email marketing measurement:

 To calculate your email’s open rate, take the number of emails your recipients opened and divide it by the total number of emails sent then multiply by 100.